Vitamin D deficiency risks more than just bone health

-Vitamin D is known as the sunshine vitamin because we make it in the skin when it is exposed to sunshine.
-A tiny, insignificant amount is also ingested when we eat oily fish, but has our fear of the skin damaging effects of high intensity sunshine caused the current vitamin D deficiency that is now so prevalent in the UK?
+Vitamin D is known as the sunshine vitamin because we make it in the skin when it is exposed to UVB rays.
+A tiny, insignificant amount is also ingested when we eat oily fish, but has our fear of the skin damaging effects of prolonged exposure to sunshine caused the current vitamin D deficiency that is now so prevalent in the UK?

-Obviously there is a balance, too much high intensity sun exposure that results in burning is clearly bad for your skin, but sensible exposure will help you to make healthy levels of vitamin D. For some people, their occupation (like night shift workers), or their culture’s traditional clothing, or simply staying indoors too much, can mean their vitamin D levels fall below that which is deemed necessary for good bone and immune health.
+Obviously there is a balance, too much high intensity sun exposure that results in burning is clearly bad for your skin, but sensible exposure will enable you to make healthy levels of vitamin D. For some people, their occupation (like night shift workers), or their culture’s traditional clothing, makes the synthesis of this vital nutrient difficult.
+Indeed, wearing sunscreen and simply staying indoors too much can mean a person’s vitamin D levels fall well below that which is deemed necessary for good bone and immune health.
+Age is also a factor, in that synthesis of vitamin D declines with increasing age and likewise genetics can play a part.

 A simple skin-prick test can determine your vitamin D status.
 Supplementing with vitamin D3 drops may be appropriate and is certainly advisable for most populations during the winter months, typically between November and April.
-However, if supplementing, do not exceed the recommended dose advised by your health practitioner, this is a fat soluble vitamin that the body stores, and healthy levels are between 40 – 50 ng/ml which is the same as 90 – 125 nmol/l
+However, if supplementing, do not exceed the recommended dose advised by your health practitioner, as this is a fat soluble vitamin that the body stores, unlike water soluble vitamins where excess can be peed away.
+When testing, look to achieve a healthy serum level between 90 – 125 nmol/l. which is the same as 40 – 50 ng/ml.

 Contact Eleanor Strang at info@eleanorstrangnutrition.co.uk to find out more.